WillChing01/Pingu/docs/nnue_3.md

 ## Deployment

 After training, the weights were quantised and exported to binary files, which were then embedded into the executable at link time.
-Inference is handled in `nnue.h` and custom AVX2 SIMD instructions are used to optimise the model's runtime throughput.
+Inference is handled in `nnue.h`, and custom AVX2 SIMD instructions are used to optimise the model's runtime throughput.